Dominion Steel and Coal Corporation: British Empire Steel Corporation

 Further consolidation of industrial activity on Cape Breton Island saw SCOTIA taken over in 1917 by American investors as its steel mill had closed in 1914, and the company focused on coal mining in Sydney Mines and manufactured steel products at its extensive facilities in Trenton, Pictou County.

 The fall-out from World War I saw a syndicate of British investors led by Montreal, Quebec industrialist Roy M. Wolvin negotiate a takeover of Dominion Steel Corporation from Plummer in 1919.
 BESCO proposed a $500 million merger of DOMCO and DISCO, along with various British steel and shipbuilding interests.
 In 1921, SCOTIA was merged with the conglomerate to form the British Empire Steel Corporation (BESCO).

 The scope and scale of BESCO was truly mind-boggling.
 In addition to its coal mines and steel mills operating as a complete monopoly across the entire Sydney Coal Field, BESCO also operated coal mines, steel mills and foundries in the Pictou Coal Field in Trenton, New Glasgow, Stellarton and Westville, as well as North America's deepest coal mines in Springhill, Nova Scotia, and iron mines in Bell Island, Newfoundland.
 It also operated several industrial railways and various shipping ports throughout the province.
+It also operated company stores, a controversial form of servicing its employees.

 However, the mergers that resulted in the formation of BESCO also amalgamated an inordinate amount of debt.
 During its 8-year history, BESCO was in a constant financial crisis and by 1925 required an annual operating profit of $8 million ($100 million when adjusted for inflation in 2010) to meet these financial commitments.
 As a result, BESCO's investors pressured management to force many difficult working conditions in order to achieve higher production from its workforce.
-This resulted in unprecedented labour unrest and militancy which would forever transform Industrial Cape Breton (see Davis Day).
+This resulted in unprecedented labour unrest and militancy, which would forever transform Industrial Cape Breton (see Davis Day).

 Profits fell and coal and steel markets were declining throughout the 1920s as North America's industrial and consumer practices changed.
 BESCO management tried to desperately save the company, however bitter strikes by workers, culminating in widespread social and civil unrest in 1925, saw BESCO slip further into debt.

 BESCO subsidiary DISCO (the steel mill) fell into receivership in the spring of 1926 after short-term financing was refused; this would eventually lead to the break-up of the conglomerate.
 DISCO was liquidated in 1927 but the Supreme Court of Nova Scotia refused to dissolve BESCO.
 Wolvin resigned as president and sold his holdings after his reorganization plan was rejected by other shareholders and he was succeeded by C.B.
 McNaught.